Degenerative Disc Disease – An Overview

-These are preferred in case of herniated disc or narrowing of spinal canal and if the spinal cord comes in way of the surgery path.
+These are preferred in case of herniated disc or narrowing of the spinal canal and if the spinal cord comes in way of the surgery path.

 Discectomy: Parts or all of the herniated disc is removed that exert pressure on nerves.

-Corpectomy (Vertebrectomy): If the damaged disc is logged between the vertebrae and the spinal cord, the surgeon might have to remove the entire vertebral body and gain access to remove the part of the disc.
+Corpectomy (Vertebrectomy): If the damaged disc is lodged between the vertebrae and the spinal cord, the surgeon might have to remove the entire vertebral body and gain access to remove the part of the disc.

 - Minimal invasive surgery or less invasive surgery has come in as a relief for patients that suffer from degenerative disc surgery.
 Discectomy is done with this technique where microscope and advanced surgical tools are used for the process.
 A very small incision is used to insert the tools and procedure indirectly monitored.